Congrats: You left your staff job to strike out on your own. Now what?

 A corporation is required to have a board of directors who are effectively responsible for running the corporation.

 Select the type of shares your corporation will sell to stockholders.
 In many cases, corporations are private, limiting the availability of the shares to only a few people, like your directors.

 Complete a Certificate of Incorporation, available from your state's corporate filing office.
 It will include your company name, the purpose of the business, location, and other information gathered in the previous steps.

 Submitting the articles of incorporation to the state, along with the registration fee.
 You can file the paperwork yourself, through your attorney, or use a third-party service.

 Have questions about taxes, invoices, or bookkeeping?
-Create an account to speak with one of our advocates.
+Create a Wingspan account to speak with one of our advocates.